rizwan09/budget_model/conflicts.md

 parse_result_n_parameter: parse rt outputfiles (jointly trained rcnn, just output layer gen + rcnn enc, initialaized with ori full rcnn enc) and collect/record the accuracies/performance.

 conflict29: Encoder training based on the union of different generator outputs on the sentiment analysis data

+conflict30: geneartor of just_output_layer with input: concate( word_embeddings(word_t-2,t-1,t,t+1,t+2)) neighboring info in contrast to the the simple word embedding of that word only (just_output_layer or avg of neighboring in conflict18) and jointly train with an encoder.
+The genrator modeule can also be loaded (without the joint encoder) with different encoder (like full enc) afterwards like avg in conflict20 and avg called in run_conflict10.